-After the excavation is complete, residual contaminated soil vapor will be present outside the Property boundaries.
+After the excavation is complete, residual contaminated soil vapor may exist within the Property boundaries, and will definitely be present outside the Property boundaries.
 The new building floor and walls are to be designed to act as a barrier to vapor intrusion.
 Ecology concurs with this approach, although the details have yet to be provided.
+Soil vapor and indoor air sampling are proposed as part of confirmation monitoring.
+The specific plan has yet to be developed.